 Do you need to weigh something really heavy but don’t have access to an industrial scale?
-How can I weigh heavy things — like a trailer frame — without a special super heavy duty scale?
+How can I weigh heavy things — like a trailer frame — without a special huge or super heavy duty scale?
 Answer: With some physics and a little math.

 What Resources Do You Have?

 When I first got married, my in-laws sometimes called me McGyver.
 I suppose it fit somewhat because figuring out how to accomplish something with whatever you have laying around is just part of what I do.
 I grew up in farm country, and farmers don’t run to the store for every little thing.
 They figure it out, and make due with what they have.
+Scavenger Engineering.

 So, the first thing in being able to weight heavy things is to find resources.
 Westley from “The Princess Bride” did the same thing when he asked “. . .
 And our assets?
 Inigo: Your brains, Fezzik’s strength, my steel . . .”

 Measuring or estimating weight is a pretty big part of finding weight proportions — like for calculating axle position.
 For things like tongue weight, load weight, axle load on trailers, and even shipping weight (as the example we’ll use here).
-It would be great to have a big scale as the right tool, but that’s not common in a DIY shop.
+It would be great to have a big scale as the right tool, but that’s not very common in a DIY shop.

 Levers To Weigh Heavy Things

-Like the wheelbarrow, there are tricks to move heavy things without actually carrying them.
-We can use the same concepts to weigh heavy things with a smaller scale.
-It’s setting up a lever system to support the weight then calculate portions using a something cheap like bathroom scale.
+Just like the wheelbarrow, there are tricks to move heavy things without actually carrying them.
+We can use the same concepts to weigh heavy things using a smaller scale.
+By setting up a lever system to support the heavy weight, then calculate portions from something cheap like a bathroom scale.
 Yes, some math, some careful measurements, and some logic are all here.

 Weigh More Complex

-Weigh A Trailer Measurement Example
+Weigh A Trailer Example